nickloman/nickloman.github.com/_posts/2014-01-18-evomics-2014-metagenomics-three-hour-practical.md

 What level does this taxon belong to?

-Why are reads being assigned at this level?
+Why are so many reads being assigned at this level?
 Is it reasonable?

+*Hint*: Inspect the read alignments by using right-mouse click (secondary click on Mac) on the nodes and chosing "Inspect reads".

 Are there species in there that are unexpected?

 What do the alignments look like?
+Are they good quality?
+Are they full-length?

 Can you change the LCA parameters to make the results more specific?